 The guard grabbed Stuart.

-He hit the ground with a solid thump.
+He hit the rocky soil with a solid thump.
 So solid that I felt it in my shoes.

 And Stuart's reaction?

 Stuart’s shocked face retreating from me was acid to my eyes, but then, the look of pain and fear he had when he hit the ground?

 There wasn’t even a moment for me to think.
 For me to filter out “do’s” and “don’t’s” in this situation.
 Rage ripped through me like a hacksaw, quick and sure and tearing, and then there was only one thing:

 Leaping out of the truck, I gave the guard what he deserved.

 A flying heel kick that landed squarely on his jaw.

 As the man flew backward, I landed softly on the ground.
 Agilely.
 Just like how Mom taught me.
 And then, when I was on the ground, I bent over and checked on Stuart.

 “You okay?”
 I asked him.